Subdivisions of the Duchy of Warsaw

 Subdivisions of the Duchy of Warsaw were based on departments that were headed by prefects.
 The subsidivions were based on the French model following the erection of the Duchy of Warsaw by Napoleon.
 The departments were in turn subdivided into traditional Polish powiats (counties).
-Initially six departments were created out of the province of South Prussia (1793/95 - 1807) in the Kingdom of Prussia.
-After the 1809 Polish–Austrian War, and the Treaty of Schönbrunn, their number increased to ten (as the Duchy territory was expanded following the annexation of West Galicia).
+Initially six departments were created from the territory annexed from the Kingdom of Prussia.
+After the 1809 Polish–Austrian War and the Treaty of Schönbrunn the duchy's territory was expanded and their number increased to ten.
 Each department was named after its capital city.

 The departments were divided into powiats, and the powiats were divided into urban and rural gminas.
 Each department was governed by a prefect, while counties were administered by a prefect deputy (Polish: podprefekt).
 Main cities of the Duchy (Warsaw, Poznan, Kalisz, Torun, Lublin, Kraków and Sandomierz) were administered by mayors (Polish: prezydent), who were nominated by King Frederick Augustus I. The initial six departments were created by a Napoleon’s decree of January 14, 1807.

 In January 1807 the Duchy of Warsaw was divided into the following departments: